 Adapted and posted with permission from The Source.
 LA Metro’s blog.
 Original by Anna Chen

-LA Metro's is using permeable pavement in a pilot project to reduce pollutants and and manage stormwater runoff.
+LA Metro is using permeable pavement in a pilot project to reduce pollutants and manage stormwater runoff.

 One reason you may choose to take public transportation is to reduce your carbon footprint.
 And while one less car chugging away on the highway is great, by taking a bus or train you’re also supporting major sustainability initiatives that help improve our environment.

 One such initiative is Metro’s permeable pavement project.
-This site's Downey location was chosen because it is located in an area that Caltrans identified as having stormwater that is challenging to treat.
+Downey was chosen for the location was chosen because it is located in an area that Caltrans identified as having stormwater that is challenging to treat.

 The permeable pavement captures pollutants such as motor oil and fertilizer and prevents them from entering our water supply.
 That helps keep water pollution from impacting the Los Angeles Estuary in Long Beach Harbor, which is important to native birds and marine life.